 When looking into a treatment center for yourself or for a loved one, the advertised success rate should not be the only determining factor in choosing a program.
 It is often unclear what their numbers are based on and they may not represent the true quality of the treatment that the facility provides.
 Focusing instead on the type of treatment options and support available in the facility itself can be a better way to evaluate its success.

-Most importantly for the success of a patient is that a treatment facility offers good quality aftercare for each person that completes the program.
+Most importantly for the success of a patient is that an alcohol rehab facility offers good quality aftercare for each person that completes the program.
 Addiction is a lifelong disease and only a few months in treatment does not always fully prepare a person to live on their own and stay sober.
 People usually need extra support and care for a period of time as they transition to their new lifestyle.

 A more successful rehab will also offer relapse prevention training either as part of their main program or in their aftercare support.
 Patients need to be aware that relapse is a reality and be able to feel prepared for the possibility of relapse.
 When they have the skills and knowledge about how to prevent a relapse from occurring they will be more empowered to manage their sobriety and avoid going back to their old habits.